nsk-mironov/kotlin-jetpack/README.md

 }
 ```

-The example above uses a defualt `SharedPreferences` instance.
-You can always provide a custom one by implementing an `PreferencesAware` interface:
+The example above uses a default `SharedPreferences` instance.
+You can always provide a custom one by implementing `PreferencesAware` interface:
 ```kotlin
 public class PreferencesFragment : Fragment() {
   val preferences = PreferencesAware {